 Echinacea is one of the most studied herbs and is often hailed for its beneficial actions on the immune system.
-Learn more about this herb and get a free printable herb card for the month of December!
+Learn more about echinacea with this herbal monograph.

 I still remember where I was when my high school volleyball coach asked me if I’d ever used echinacea for the sinus infections I was prone to at that time.